The Right Helper at the Right Time

 Mental Rotation

 Trained spatial reasoning helps the brain process movement data more efficiently and resolve conflicting signals faster.
-This spatial visual training (visuospatial training) helps you optimally build up your resilience.
+This visual training helps you optimally build up your resilience.

 Mental Rotation Tool